How to copy edit: 10 essential copy editing tips

 A copy editing checklist wouldn’t be complete without mentioning grammar and spelling in the list of copy editing tips.
 These technicalities are easy to miss, and they can throw a wrench in even the most interesting, rich story.

 It’s helpful to use a cheat sheet to check your content for grammar and spelling errors.
-Grammarly offers a Grammar Tips guide that you can turn to for information.
+Grammarly offers a Grammar Tips guide.
 If your B2B company is Canadian, the Canadian Press offers a useful Caps and Spelling book that highlights commonly misspelled words.
-In the U.S., check out the Associated Press to see what resources they offer.
+In the U.S., check out the Associated Press.

 7. Watch out for common mistakes